Contains the active ingredient modafinil

 If you are not sure whether you should start taking this medicine, talk to your doctor.

 Tell your doctor if you have allergies to any other medicines, foods, preservatives

 Tell your doctor if you have or have had any of the following medical conditions:

 are under 18 or over 65 years old

-history of mental health problems for e.g. depression, anxiety, bipolar disorder etc.
+history of mental health problems such as depression, anxiety or bipolar disorder

 kidney or liver problems